Ranking The Best New Shows You Can Stream Online Right Now

 The idea: Come to Streamline before you accidentally waste your time with a bad show.
 Wait a minute to save a minute.

 For the weekend of Jan.
-20, a show with an extremely long name tops the list: “The Assassination of Gianni Versace: American Crime Story.”
+27, “The Assassination of Gianni Versace: American Crime Story” tops the list for the second time.
+You can watch it at the FX website.

-This is the second Ryan Murphy show to join the list this month after “9-1-1” made an appearance a couple weeks ago.
-But “9-1-1” is forgettable fun, and the release of “The Assassination of Gianni Versace” is an event.
-This show is very, very well done, and has all the indications that it will be extremely popular.
-It’s well worth checking out on the FX website.

-HBO’s “High Maintenance,” The CW’s “Black Lightning,” IFC’s “Portlandia” and Comedy Central’s “Corporate” all join the list as well.
-Besides the HBO show, you can watch all of them on their respective channels’ websites with a basic cable login.

 Good luck this week.
 Hope this helps.